-This paper was updated on 27/6/2022 with data for more tubes and improved analysis.
+This paper was updated on 14/1/2023 with measurements for the small tubes at Caterham Valley.

 Tubular bells were patented for use in churches by John Harrington of Earlsdon near Coventry in 1884 and were produced by Harrington, Latham & Co and successor firms until the 1920s.
 Chris Pickford in an article in The Ringing World issue 5787 (25 March 2022) pages 263-4 gives a description of the tubular bells at St Luke, Ironbridge, including photographs of the bells and chiming frame.
 The Whiting Society website has a description and photographs of the installation at Riddings, Derbyshire.
 Here is a recording of the bells at Riddings.
 A paper presented to the International Congress on Acoustics in Sydney in 2010 investigates the acoustics of 13 tubular bells in detail, including their strike pitch (ref 1).
 Here is a picture of 12 of the tubes used in that study:

 Tubular bells have a characteristic ‘twangy’ sound due to inharmonic partials, and it can sometimes be quite hard to decide the pitch or note that they sound.
 The reasons for both will be explained below.